kriscupofty/shapesofubc/readme.md

 # Shapes of UBC

 - a mobile-friendly website for two 60-second quiz-like games devoted to the shapes of UBC archetecture from above
-- Hosted on Microsoft Azure at http://shapesofubc.azurewebsites.net (with a node.js backend for leaderboard operations)
+- Hosted on Microsoft Azure (on a free trial) with a node.js backend for leaderboard operations

 #### Mobile Screeshots
 <img src="screenshots/mobile0.jpg"></img>